artisan-roaster-scope/artisan/_pages/help.md

 <a name="FAQ-Viewing-5	"></a>
 **5) Can I change which curve is drawn on top?**
 : The drawing order of curves is fixed and follows the order of the LCDs.
 However, the order of the ET/BT LCDs can be swapped in the Device Assignment dialog (menu `Config` >> `Device`) and the order of the RoR LCDs can be swapped in the Curves dialog (menu `Config` >> `Curves`, first tab).
 Besides this you can hide curves temporarily by a click to their legend entry (activate the legend in the Axis dialog accessible via menu `Config` >> `Axis`) to see what is behind.

+<a name="FAQ-Viewing-6	"></a>
+**6) Some of my lines disappeared from the graph, but everything else works, and the LCDs show the temperatures.**
+: Clicking the temperature LCDs on the right toggles the visibility of the corresponding temperature curves.
+By clicking the corresponding LCDs, the missing temperature curves will be restored.